 - 19.1 A buoy is any vessel, or other object, used to indicate the course. - 19.2 Should any buoy be absent or moved from its proper position during a race, the Race Committee shall, if possible, replace it.
-If failing thus to replace a buoy, the race may be ordered rerun or not, at the option of the Race Committee. - 19.3 The buoy must be so constructed as to inflict no major damage to racing craft striking said buoy. - 19.4 All turning buoys and course buoys shall be passed on the driver's left-hand side unless otherwise indicated and announced at the Drivers' Meeting. - 19.5 The start/finish buoys must be the same color as the buoy located nearest and immediately in front of the judge's stand and both shall be in contrast to all other buoys on the race course. - 19.6 Entrance and exit buoys must be the same color and it is recommended they be in contrast to all other buoys on the race course. - 19.7 It is mandatory that all race courses have outside course markers/buoys surrounding the race course; these outside markers shall visually differ (different color) from the inside course markers.
-The buoys shall mirror the inside markers as practicable, with a suggested minimum of three straightaway outside markers placed at approximately 1⁄4, 1⁄2, and 3⁄4 of the straightaway distance; the special marker for the start finish line may be one of these straightaway markers.
-The area beyond the outer course markers is out-of-bounds; boat re-entry to the race course is subject to APBA rule provisions and/or referee instructions.

-19.8 Local race committees shall establish no ground rule which employs a man in the water or a man in a stopped boat as a course marker.
+If failing thus to replace a buoy, the race may be ordered rerun or not, at the option of the Race Committee. - 19.3 The buoy must be so constructed as to inflict no major damage to racing craft striking said buoy. - 19.4 All turning buoys and course buoys shall be passed on the driver's left-hand side unless otherwise indicated and announced at the Drivers' Meeting. - 19.5 The start/finish buoys must be the same color as the buoy located nearest and immediately in front of the judge's stand and both shall be in contrast to all other buoys on the race course. - 19.6 Entrance and exit buoys must be the same color and it is recommended they be in contrast to all other buoys on the race course. - 19.7 Should different color buoys not be available, race committee may use buoys of different size, double up the buoys, etc., in order to make the starting, entrance & exit buoys, and the score up buoys different from the other buoys on the race course. - 19.8 It is mandatory that all race courses have outside course markers/buoys surrounding the race course; these outside markers shall visually differ (different color) from the inside course markers.
+The buoys shall mirror the inside markers as practicable, with a suggested minimum of three straightaway outside markers placed at approximately 1/4, 1/2, and 3/4 of the straightaway distance; the special marker for the start finish line may be one of these straightaway markers.
+The area beyond the outer course markers is out-of-bounds; boat re-entry to the race course is subject to APBA rule provisions and/or referee instructions. - 19.9 Local race committees shall establish no ground rule which employs a man in the water or a man in a stopped boat as a course marker.